netxms/netxms-doc/admin/data-collection.rst

        values as instance names.
 If there are several instance columns in that table, a concatenation of values will be used, separated by ``~~~`` (three tilda characters).
+   * - Push Data
+     - Regular expression
+     - Instances are created automatically when push data arrives with a DCI name matching the given regular expression.
+The first capture group of the regular expression is used as the instance name.

+       .. versionadded:: 6.0

 Instance Discovery Filter Script